-In many cases, divorcing couples don’t realize that the exact date of separation may be crucial within the divorce process.
+In many cases, divorcing couples don’t realize that the exact date of separation may be crucial in the divorce process.

-When I meet clients who are seeking a divorce, they often casually tell me that their marriage “really” ended months or years earlier, they just stayed married legally.
-They’ve typically chosen to uphold their legal union for fear of hurting their children, or due to financial dependencies.
+When I meet clients who are seeking a divorce, they often casually tell me that their marriage “really” ended months or years earlier; they just stayed married legally.
+They’ve typically chosen to uphold their legal union for fear of hurting their children or due to financial dependencies.
 But it's key in determining the legal date of separation.
+Work with an experienced divorce lawyer to ensure you establish the date correctly.

 At what point do Pennsylvania divorce courts consider the date of separation?